Khally01/GlobFam/DEMO_INSTRUCTIONS.md

 - If blank screen: Check console for errors

 ## Demo Talking Points
-1. "This is Sarah, an international student from Mongolia studying in Australia"
+1. "This is Khally, an international student from Mongolia studying in Australia"
 2. "She has money in 3 different currencies across 2 countries"
 3. "Previously, she used complex spreadsheets to track everything"
 4. "Now, she can see her total wealth instantly in any currency"